AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 In PoG, validators vote to slash any dishonest validators.
 To reduce coordination costs, we equip the validator client software with the ability to automatically initiate and respond to votes to slash dishonest validators based on onchain or offchain (i.e. p2p) evidence.

 Any validator can initiate a proposal to slash any other validator(s).
-A proposal to slash must include the offense, epoch/slot information and the validators to be slashed.
+A proposal to slash must include the offense type, epoch/slot information and the validators to be slashed.

 Validators vote by signing the slashing proposal and gossiping back the signed message over the p2p.
 Anyone can submit a slashing proposal that has gathered enough signatures to the L1 for verification.